tiberna/k8s-voting-example/hard-way-tutorial.md

 Now that the application has been updated, you need to prepare for the launch of the application.
 There will be many end-users, so the frontend should be scaled up to 3 total replicas.

+Regarding Postgres configuration the password must be set using a secret do not share your password inside your repo.

 At this point, you've successfully deployed the Voting App, congratulations!